ppatel-sitecore/Sitecore-XM-Integrations/README.md

 #### For Implemntation use of this project into your Solution complete the following:
 1. Copy the following DLL files into your project solution (i.e. can only be used even with a Traditional Sitecore XM/XP instance):
     - .\NugetPackageSolutions\Sitecore.Foundation.DynamicSitemapAPI\Sitecore.Foundation.DynamicSitemapAPI.dll
+        - Copy to [ProjectFolder]\Dependencies folder (must create this folder) and reference in the project from here
     - .\NugetPackageSolutions\Sitecore.Foundation.DynamicSitemapAPI\Sitecore.Foundation.DynamicSitemapAPI.dll.config
+        - Copy to [ProjectFolder]\Dependencies folder (must create this folder) and reference in the project from here
 2. Copy the following AppConfig folder as is, into your XM/XP project solution (i.e. can only be used even with a Traditional Sitecore XM/XP instance):
     - e.g .\NugetPackageSolutions\Sitecore.Foundation.DynamicSitemapAPI\AppConfig => to => [ProjectFolder]\AppConfig